 Arte Nella Natura

 This garden is located in and around the lower nursery area and parking lot.
 It is known as a matrix planting.
-It is a truly contemporary way to design with ornamental plants, so much so, there still remain many never before attempted creative possibilities by a gardener wishing to experiment.
-By definition, a matrix is a surrounding substance within which something else originates, develops, or is contained.
+It is a truly contemporary way to design with ornamental plants with lots of room for experimentation.
+By definition a matrix is a surrounding substance within which something else originates, develops, or is contained.
 Often this type of planting strives to mimic a meadow or other type of open habitat dominated by grasses and forbs, such as prairie or steppe.
-In this case, the planting is dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, a native ornamental grass from which emerge a minority of self-seeding, spire-shaped, Digitalis ferrunginea.
+In this case, the planting is dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, a cultivar of a native ornamental grass from which emerge a minority of self-seeding, spire-shaped, Digitalis ferrunginea.
 In the spring an abundance of Camassia leichtlinii ‘Caerulea’ makes a strong impression with its vivid blue spires of large star-shaped flowers.
 The intent of this garden area is to create a sense of minimalist formality, while contrasting and providing a simple backdrop to the nursery sales area.
 Other things demonstrated in this planting are the use of biennials/self-sowing plants for spontaneity, creating whole space through the repetition of theme plants, and the use of plants with a long-season of interest.
 From spring into winter this planting continues to evolve beautifully.

 Carex Woodland Meadow